 In the case of C-Map 4D in use, "Easy Routing" will be available.
-In the case of Navionics "Autorouting" will be available.
+In the case of Navionics "Dock-to-dock Autorouting" will be available.

 8.4.1 C-Map Easy Routing

 To generate a recommended route with Easy Routing: